jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 <!-- Φ 137.  -->

-When we thus keep both moments in this immediate unity, it is Understanding, to which the conception of force belongs, that is, properly speaking, the principle which carries the different moments qua different.
+{{< s v='137' >}} When we thus keep both moments in this immediate unity, it is Understanding, to which the conception of force belongs, that is, properly speaking, the principle which carries the different moments qua different.
 For per se they are not to be different; the distinction consequently exists only in thought.

 Stated otherwise, only the mere conception of force has been put forward in the above, not its realization.
 In point of fact, however, force is the unconditioned universal, which is in itself just what it is for something else, or which holds difference within itself – for difference is nothing else than existence-for-an-other.